markjovis/create-react-webpack/README.md

 This latest version includes updated packages and full implementation of TypeScript.

+Version 1.0.9 fixes path issues when running TypeScript in MS Windows OS.
+Please report any issue [here](https://github.com/markjovis/react-webpack-template/issues).
+In addition, all packages were updated to latest version.

 ## Installation
 No installation is needed if you use the npx command (see Usage below).
 If you prefer to install and run the CLI, install the CLI globally with the following command: